filhei/OpenMP/report.md

 	short x, y, z;
 } Point;
 ~~~~
 - Contains the x, y, and z positions of a cell.
+Store as type short to reduce memory use.

 ### read_points
 - Description of function: read_points tries to read a new block of entries in the cell matrix.
 First the top left block is obtained and after that the function attempts to find a new block on the right side of the old one.
 If the end of a row is reached the next block will be on the diagonal underneath the previous level.
 When a block of entries has been read the values are stored in the pointer provided in the arguments.